GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 ## Step 4: Setup Trusted Issuer

 A trusted issuer is required to configure the cedarling.
 Where we can configure which token is using for user and workload authentication. `access_token` is for workload and `id_token` is for user authentication.
 The cedarling also validate the access token and id token so we need add configure for both tokens in token metadata.
-[Mode details](https://docs.jans.io/v1.3.0/cedarling/cedarling-jwt/#summary-of-jwt-validation-mechanisms)
+[More details](https://docs.jans.io/v1.3.0/cedarling/cedarling-jwt/#summary-of-jwt-validation-mechanisms)

 - Go to `Manage Policy Store > Trusted Issuer > Add Issuer`.